kjarm32/portfolio/README.md

 - Built an end-to-end simulation data pipeline generating 56 trajectories across 4 speed conditions and 7 maneuver types.
 - Implemented a two-stage training pipeline: feed-forward pretraining followed by closed-loop output-error refinement with Adams-Bashforth equations-of-motion integration.
 - Closed-loop refinement reduced translational drift substantially, especially in lateral velocity channels.
 The w-channel RMSE reached **1.45 fps**, beating the paper baseline of 1.77 fps.
-- The recurrent (GRU) model, trained without closed-loop refinement, diverged in rollout — proving the training objective governs stability, not hidden-state architecture alone.
+- The recurrent (GRU) model, trained without closed-loop refinement, diverged in rollout, proving the training objective governs stability, not hidden-state architecture alone.
 - GRU closed-loop training stabilized some channels but introduced longitudinal divergence, revealing an architecture-dependent instability that would not appear in open-loop evaluation.

 **Pipeline**